Gordon Fox: Controversies

 In 2004, Fox was fined $10,000 by the state Ethics Commission for voting in favor of granting GTECH Corporation, a company his law firm represented, an exclusive, 20-year, $770 million contract with the Rhode Island Lottery.

-During Fox's 2010 run for Speaker, Fox was criticized by his opponents for co-owning a bar with an Alex Tomasso, a Providence nightclub owner, while serving on the Providence Board of Licenses, which Tomasso frequently appeared before.
+During Fox's 2010 run for Speaker, Fox was criticized by his opponents for co-owning a bar with Alex Tomasso, a Providence nightclub owner, while serving on the Providence Board of Licenses, which Tomasso frequently appeared before.
 Fox and Tomasso's Sandbar & Grill operated in Warwick, Rhode Island from 2006 to 2008.
 During its run it was frequently visited by police and cited for after-hours drinking, noise complaints, having an underage person present, having a fake entertainment license on the wall, and staging live entertainment without a license.
 In August 2006 the bar's liquor license was suspended for 90 days by the Warwick Board of Public Safety.
 The suspension was reduced to 30 days by the state liquor authority in March 2007.
 Fox recused himself during major votes before the Board of Licenses involving Tomasso, but occasionally voted on smaller issues.
 Fox was also criticized for voting on issues involving Fatty McGee's, a bar he represented.

 Following the collapse of 38 Studios, Fox was criticized for misleading lawmakers by not making clear that $75 million of a $125-million economic development loan-guarantee program were earmarked for the company.
 He was also criticized for his close, personal connection to Michael Corso, a consultant for 38 Studios.
-The collapse of 38 Studios caused Fox faced a tough reelection fight in 2012 against independent Mark Binder.
+The collapse of 38 Studios caused Fox to face a tough reelection fight in 2012 against independent Mark Binder.
 Fox defeated Binder 3,328 votes to 2,472.

 In January 2014, Fox was fined $1,500 by the state Ethics Commission for violating a state law that requires public officials to file financial disclosures when they do work for public agencies.
 Fox failed to report the almost $43,000 he earned from preparing loan documents for Providence's economic development agency.

 He was awarded an honorary doctorate from Rhode Island College in 2010, but the college rescinded the degree in 2015 stating "Fox has demonstrated a lack of the core values" required.

 Personal life

 Fox married Marcus LaFond on November 12, 2013 in Fox's state house office.
-The couple, were previously committed to each other in a private ceremony in 1998.
+The couple were previously committed to each other in a private ceremony in 1998.
 In the wake of Rhode Island's Marriage Equality act, a ceremony was officiated by William Guglietta, the Chief Magistrate of the Rhode Island Traffic Court and Fox's former legal counsel, and witnessed by friend and state Health & Human Services Secretary Steven M. Costantino, and the couple was officially entered into the marriage rolls of the state.

-Mr. Lafond-Fox is a Providence hair stylist.
+Fox is Catholic.